OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-10.md

 ## 1 Kings 10:14

-Now the weight of gold that came to Solomon in one year was six hundred and sixty-six talents of gold,
+The amount of gold that came to Solomon in one year was six hundred and sixty-six talents of gold,

 ## 1 Kings 10:15